fbpx

 Get economical prices and a certified immigration consultant.

-The processing time for Humanitarian and Compassionate (H&C) applications varies and depends on various factors such as caseload, complexity, documentation, and procedural requirements.
+The H&C application processing time applications varies and depends on various factors such as caseload, complexity, documentation, and procedural requirements.
 Timelines may fluctuate due to administrative procedures, workload prioritization, and resource allocation within immigration systems.
 However, the average processing time for a Humanitarian and Compassionate Application is around 19 months.
-Applicants are advised to stay informed about updates and timelines provided by immigration authorities during their application process.
+Applicants must stay informed about updates and timelines provided by immigration authorities during their application process.

 Humanitarian and Compassionate Application to Canada FAQs